martgal355/ProjektMG/README.md

 ## About The Project

-The aim of the project is to develop a website that will use Bootstrap library
+The aim of the project is to develop a website that will use Bootstrap library.

 ## Built With